-Celebrating a decade of humanitarian research, teaching and learning
+Celebrating humanitarian research, teaching and learning

 The Humanitarian and Conflict Response Institute (HCRI) was founded in 2008 by colleagues across disciplines such as history, medicine, development studies and drama.